London Passenger Transport Board: Further history

 The LPTB embarked on a £35 million capital investment programme that extended services and reconstructed many existing assets, mostly under the umbrella of the 1935–1940 New Works Programme.
 Although only about £21 million of the capital was spent before World War Two broke out, it allowed extensions to the Central, Bakerloo, Northern and Metropolitan lines; built new trains and maintenance depots, with extensive rebuilding of many central area stations (such as Aldgate East); and replacement of much of the tram network by what was to become one of the world's largest trolleybus systems.
 During this period, two icons of London Transport were first seen: 1938 tube stock trains and the RT-type bus.
 Although curtailed and delayed by the outbreak of World War Two, the programme nevertheless delivered some key elements of the present overground sections of the Underground system.
 However, the most profound change enacted by the board, through the new works, was the transition from tram to trolleybus operation alluded to earlier.
 In 1933, the LPTB had operated 327 route miles of tramways and 18 route miles of trolleybuses.
 By 1948, these totals were 102 and 255 miles respectively, mainly by eliminating trams in North London.
 The final disappearance of trams, in 1952, was regretted by some sections of the staff and the public, but in terms of impact on users, this was probably the most visible and dramatic change in the period.
 The last of the 653 trolleybuses which ran were replaced by buses by 1961.

 The LPTB continued to develop its corporate identity, design and commercial advertising that had been put in place by the Underground Group.
 This included stations designed by Charles Holden; bus garages by architects such as Wallis, Gilbert & Partners; and even more humble structures such as bus stops and shelters.
 The posters and advertising issued by the LPTB were often of exemplary quality and are still much sought after.

-The LPTB was replaced in 1948 by the London Transport Executive, under the Transport Act 1947.
+The LPTB was replaced in 1948 by the London Transport Executive, under the Transport Act 1947 (10 & 11 Geo.
+6. c.
+49).
 It was effectively nationalised, being taken under the wing of the British Transport Commission, which also ran much of the nation's other bus companies, an amount of road haulage, as well as the nation's railways, but it still retained considerable autonomy.
 The LPTB continued to exist as a legal entity until wound up on 23 December 1949.